paragoner1/crisis-companion/Crisis_Companion_Updated_Overview.md

 - **Life-Saving Differentiator**: While competitors focus on apps and games, Solana Mobile prioritizes user safety and emergency preparedness
 - **Universal Appeal**: Emergency response transcends demographics - everyone needs this capability
 - **Brand Positioning**: Positions Solana Mobile as the "safety-first" mobile platform
+- **"The phone you can't live without"** - tagline that captures the unique value proposition

 ### **Default App Strategy:**
 - **Pre-installed on All Seeker Devices**: Solana SOS should be a default app on every Solana Mobile Seeker device